rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 author: mfp19
 ---

 There was an [integrity issue](http://mfp19.github.io/2015/08/24/Integrity.html) and there is a technological [solution](http://mfp19.github.io/2015/12/15/Solution.html) that doesn't expand the attack surface by introducing third parties (ex: cloud commercial services).
 On top of TCP/IP, with its own problems of integrity (ex: of routing messages) and its own solutions (ex: encryption of handshakes and routing messages).
-And maybe, one day, on top of Ad-Hoc radio networks as well, where integrity problems and solutions are tightly embedded into electromagnetism: the power of the electron and the beauty of the light.
+And maybe, one day, on top of [ad-hoc radio networks](https://en.wikipedia.org/wiki/Wireless_ad_hoc_network) as well, where integrity problems and solutions are tightly embedded into electromagnetism: the power of the electron and the beauty of the light.
 Finally.

 But by hashing everything, every single 'word' (7,8,16,32,... bit) in the common public filesystem is easily identified; and the same for any key-value pair (ex: author-message).
 And this easily identifiable author-message pairs run on telecommunications systems having for their core function to keep track of all (and any) connected device.
 Is it the beginning of a nightmare?

 What is not clear, in fact, is the legal part of the story.
-Do you really want IT without asserting your rights first?
+Do you really want it without asserting your rights first?
 In other words: do you, me, need a pre-defined set of safeguarding rules commonly called Constitution?

 I was kid in Italy, and in Internet, so I've never had the need of a constitution; Italy had one, and the Internet was just working fine thanks to this [Deutsche Wunderbar](http://dasalte.ccc.de/hackerethics.en), [common sense](https://en.wikipedia.org/wiki/Fair_use), some [legal barriers](https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.), and some [transcontinental games](https://en.wikipedia.org/wiki/Software_patent).
 Things evolved pretty badly up to two modern examples of (Internet) consitutions aiming to restore peace of mind to all:

 * [Marco Civil](http://pensando.mj.gov.br/marcocivil/lei-no-12-965-de-23-abril-de-2014/)
 * [Dichiarazione dei diritti in Internet](http://www.camera.it/application/xmanager/projects/leg17/attachments/upload_file/upload_files/000/000/187/dichiarazione_dei_diritti_internet_pubblicata.pdf)

 Those are two [civil law (aka continental law)](https://en.wikipedia.org/wiki/Civil_law_%28legal_system%29) countries.
-Their problem is an overall verbosity, and the lack of integration that leads to [continual failure](https://www.eff.org/deeplinks/2015/02/marco-civil-devil-detail); often because of continual overlappings between different disciplines (ex: freedom of speech, copyright, trademarks, patents, hate speech) where very often politics, activism and business play shit to succeed in their single-perspective intent.
-In such countries some civil battles spend huge amount of resources, effort, love, to produce high papers that don't affect societies at all.

-# DISCLAIMER: political context.
+In common law countries instead, the people produced amazing 'cases' - Julian Assange, Chelsea Manning, Edward Snowden - that triggered some parliamentary proposals and presidential acts.

+## Political background.

 Around 2000 the EU leaders gatered in Lisbon and drafted the so called "2010i Strategy".
 Then 9/11/2001 and ...

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ljaU7YcrKAU" frameborder="0" allowfullscreen>Pink Floyd Live At Live 8 London 2005</iframe>

 In 2008 the EU leaders signed - by overriding French and Irish vote on the EU Constitution - the so called 'Lisbon Treaty'.
-Italians and probably others have been simply ... jumped ... bypassed without a referendum.
-From there on, there have been an european train of [intellettuali organici](https://en.wikipedia.org/wiki/Antonio_Gramsci) that... did anything they could to keep this plan in place: [public funded propaganda](http://www.europaquotidiano.it/2007/11/27/veltroni-bipolaristae-il-treno-parte/), information warfare (ex: this text, if public funded and slingshotted on any media for a week), fake judicials (ex: me), abduction of activists (ex: ), transportation of radicals (ex: me), etc.
+Italians and probably others have been simply ... jumped, bypassed without a referendum.
+From there on, there have been an european train of [intellettuali organici](https://en.wikipedia.org/wiki/Antonio_Gramsci) that did anything they could to keep this plan in place: [public funded propaganda](http://www.europaquotidiano.it/2007/11/27/veltroni-bipolaristae-il-treno-parte/), information warfare (ex: this text, if public funded and slingshotted on any media for prolonged time), fake judicials (ex: me; for my personal security I don't have on-line docs to link), abduction of activists (ex: [me in Dominican Republic](https://www.youtube.com/embed/YBkBKePiEK8)), espionage on radicals (ex: [me at Partito Pirata with servers in Aruba S.p.a. webfarm](http://www.bgpmon.net/how-hacking-team-helped-italian-special-operations-group-with-bgp-routing-hijack/)), etc.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aSwvQpJLmpw" frameborder="0" allowfullscreen>Piazzapulita - The Wall (Puntata 03/12/2015)</iframe>

-# DISCLAIMER: my personal background.
+## My personal background.
 CHECK IT!

 I was following the european legal issue by proxy: my ex girlfriend was studying law and this european process was a constant topic between me and her.
 But I had top priority problems to access the judicial system, and the things were getting worse in time; I simply couldn't recognise a working public establishment.
 To let them